Hard to Stomach: Symptoms of Stomach Cancer You Should Know

 “When I finally got in to see a gastric specialist, they said, ‘You’re young.
 You probably just have an abnormal amount of acid or an ulcer in your stomach.
 Take some Prilosec OTC and you’ll be good to go.’”

-Matt Budgell, stage 3 gastric cancer patient, age 27.
+Matt Budgell, stage 3 stomach cancer patient, age 27.

-As Matt Budgell’s case illustrates, gastroesophageal reflux disease (GERD), peptic ulcers and gastric cancer share similar symptoms—many which are not specific to cancer and do not include the symptoms listed above.
-Often, non-cancer therapies such as antacids and histamine blockers may provide temporary relief, but cancer-causing symptoms will persist and worsen over time despite the other therapies, eventually leading to a search for cancer.
+Matt Budgell’s case shows that gastroesophageal reflux disease (GERD), peptic ulcers and stomach cancer can share similar symptoms.
+Many of these symptoms are not specific to cancer and do not include the symptoms listed above.
+Non-cancer therapies like antacids and histamine blockers may provide temporary relief.
+However, cancer-related symptoms will persist and worsen despite treatment, eventually leading to a search for cancer.

-At the same time, gastric or peptic ulcers are also risk factors for gastric cancer.
-If you experience any of the aforementioned symptoms or persistence of GERD-like symptoms even after treatment, do pursue your consultation with a specialist in stomach and digestive system.
+At the same time, gastric or peptic ulcers are also risk factors for stomach cancer.
+If you experience any of the aforementioned symptoms or if GERD-like symptoms persist even after treatment, do consult a specialist in the stomach and digestive system.

-For further reading on gastric cancer symptoms, guides are also available at the following sites:
+For further reading on the signs and symptoms of stomach cancer, guides are also available at the following sites:

 American Society of Clinical Oncology | Stomach Cancer Symptoms and Signs